brain-score/vision/docs/source/modules/tutorial.rst

    Martin Schrimpf, the main creator of Brain-Score, would be a great place to start.
    Chris Shay, the DiCarlo Lab manager, can also help, and if you need to talk to Jim DiCarlo himself you can reach out as well.
+We will also be creating a mailing list soon, so stay tuned.
 All contact info is on the lab website: http://dicarlolab.mit.edu/

 5. **I am a neuroscientist/cognitive scientist/cognitive-AI-neuro-computational-systems-scientist